-- 1. □ None of the PII in the system was collected directly from an individual to whom it pertains.
-[Explain if the third-party/agency from which you obtained the PII actually collected the PII directly from the individuals about whom it pertains.
-Be prepared to discuss below how you ensure the information received from the third-party is still accurate, complete and timely for the purposes for which you will use it)].
-[Explanation here.] - 2. \Box Some or \boxtimes all of the information in this system was collected directly from an individual to whom it pertains.
+- 1. \boxtimes None of the PII in the system was collected directly from an individual to whom it pertains.
+TPP is a general support system (GSS) and the information in the system (with the exception of the audit log) comes from other systems and applications that are connected to the GSS. - 2. \square Some or \square all of the information in this system was collected directly from an individual to whom it pertains.